DrSkunk/Ardwiino/README.md

 Soldering schematics are coming soon™, but it's not too hard.
 You connect 3.3V to the + and the groun to - of the breakout board, then the clock to D3 and data to D2.

-This is my version that I soldered on a protobard:
+This is my version that I soldered on a protoboard:

 ![Protoboard](https://raw.githubusercontent.com/whitebird/Ardwiino/master/images/prototype.jpg)